 The best part of watching this clock is if you arrive when the skeleton rings the bell and the other figures shaking their heads with an indication that they are not ready to go just yet.
 It is fascinating how a clock are engineered to explain the flow of life so simple yet in a sophisticated kind of way.

 There are other cool details that you wouldn’t want to miss too.
 The Prague Astronomical Clock provokes attention when two windows open wide to unravel twelve “travelling” apostles.
 As the skeleton rings the bell, other figures shaking their heads and the miser offering his bag of gold in order to buy his way out of dying.
 The show climaxes with the crowning of a golden rooster and a powerful ring of a huge bell on top of the tower.

-The beauty of the Prague Astronomical Clock can’t be done justice in writing.
-One has to experience the humor, symbolism, and all the emotions that this artistic masterpiece provokes.
+I cannot describe the beauty of the Prague Astronomical Clock by words.
+One has to experience the humour, symbolism, and all the emotions that this artistic masterpiece provokes.
 Prague Orloj is a timeless innovation with undiminishing beauty.
 And yes, it is the oldest working historical astronomical clock in the whole world.